keerti-26/Team2_CSYE7245_Spring2021/Labs/Lab2-GCP/README.md

 2. Set the variable BUCKET to your bucket name in the first cell.
 For your bucket name, use your project ID as a prefix and my-bucket: project-ID-my-bucket
 3. Leave REGION as us-central1.

-#### Lesson Learned
-1. Learned to set up a project in Google Cloud and instantiate DataLab from Cloud shell editor using shell commands.
-2. Data exploration in Datalab and writing BigQuery to load data in dataframe and visualization.
-3. Preprocessing of data using Dataflow